dwave-examples/satellite-placement/README.md

 ## Code Specifics

-* The `score_threshold` - used to determine bad constellations - was
-  assigned an arbitrarily picked number
 * In the code, we add weights to each constellation such that we are favoring constellations with a high coverage (aka high score).
 This is done with `bqm.add_variable(frozenset(constellation), -score)`.
 Observe that we